Planning-nl/vue3-i18n/README.md

 This module:
 * provides a way to define **translation objects**
 * provides getting and setting the **active locales**
-* provides a **translation function** that returns the correct translation based on the active locale
-* provides an ergonomic way to use these translations in templates
+* provides an ergonomic way to use these translations

-It does so in just *200 lines* of code.
+* provides a way to change and extend translation objects

 ## Why Vue3-i18n?